finaldie/final_magic_note/README.md

     This is a magic tool, with which you can not only write down and manage your notes easily but also search/edit/run them easily.

+    You can also use another wrap tool -> magicnote_git to manage your notes, which hold in git repository, that may help you sync your notes easier if you prefer to use git

 DEPENDENCE

     This tool require lua 5.1+